Odeon Market Place

 1 person favorited this theater

 The City Cinema was opened on 3rd November 1924 with J. Warren Kerrigan in "The Covered Wagon".
 Designed by the London based architectural firm Burdwood & Mitchell, it had a wide facade, facing into the Market Place.
 Seating was provided for 2,200 in stalls and circle levels.
 Initially it was equipped with an Apollo organ, and a cafe was another facility that this ‘de-luxe’ cinema boasted.
+It was a ‘reverse’ cinema, with the audience entering the auditorium at the screen end.
+(The Picture House on Granby Street was also a ‘reverse’ cinema).

 On 4th November 1929, it was taken over by the Gaumont British Theatres/Provincial Cinematograph Theatres(PCT) chain.
 A Wurlitzer 2Manual/9Ranks organ replaced the Apollo organ, and was opened by organist Leslie James.
 This Wurlitzer organ had originally been intended for the Marlborough Theatre, Holloway, London.

 The City Cinema was re-named Gaumont in 1948.
 After becoming part of the Rank Organisation chain, it was closed on 11th April 1964.
-The auditorium was demolished (the organ was saved, having been removed from the building in 1957, and after a number of years in private hands, is now installed in the Summerland Entertainment Complex in Douglas, Isle of Man).
+The auditorium was demolished (the organ was saved, having been removed from the building in 1957, and after a number of years in private hands, was installed in the Summerland Entertainment Complex in Douglas, Isle of Man).

 The Odeon Market Place was closed by the Rank Organisation on 31st May 1975.
 It was taken over by an independent operator and was re-named Liberty Cinema, screening ‘Bollywood’ films.
 This was a short lived venture, and in 1987, the interior was gutted and it was converted into a Cascade Bingo Club and amusement arcade.
 These were eventually closed.
 In September 2014, plans were proposed to convert the former cinema into student flats, retaining the façade and the shopping arcade in the former stalls.